eltownes/USF-LIS4761/README.md

 # USF-LIS4761
 Introduction to Data & Text Mining

-Exploration of a drugs review dataset.
+Final Project: exploration of a drugs review dataset.

 Refs.